Heaven Without Love

-Heaven Without Love (Pukotina raja, "a crack in heaven") is a Serbian-language Croatian drama film directed by Vladimir Pogačić, adapted from a novel by Milan Tuturov.
+Heaven Without Love (Pukotina raja, lit.
+'A Crack in Heaven') is a Yugoslav drama film directed by Vladimir Pogačić, adapted from a play by Milan Tutorov.
 It was released in 1959.
 The film was poorly received.

 Plot

 In Belgrade, Marija, a pharmacy student (Ljubica Jović) marries a medicine student, Slobodan Marković (Milan Puzić), in order to solve her existential issues.
 They grow older and their relationship changes.
 Slobodan abuses and ignores her, convinces her to have an abortion as she gets pregnant, and cheats on her with a nurse, so she starts a tragic love affair with Pavle Borovac (Antun Vrdoljak), a young journalist whom she meets at a beach.